-The seven MW Sinnott wind facility is a wholly owned facility that is comprised of five, 1.3 MW Nordex N60 wind turbines on 65 metre towers, and is located directly east of the Cowley North wind facility and north of Pincher Creek, Alberta.
+The 7 MW Sinnott wind facility is a wholly owned facility that consists of five 1.3 MW Nordex N60 wind turbines on 65-metre towers, and is located directly east of the Cowley North wind facility and north of Pincher Creek, Alberta.
 This facility began commercial operations in the fall of 2001.
-The Sinnott wind farm creates carbon credits under CCIR.
+The Sinnott wind facility creates EPCs under the TIER system.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2031.